ruricolist/cmd/README.md

 Cmd is designed with multi-threaded programs in mind.
 It always runs programs with their working directory relative to [`*default-pathname-defaults*`][dpd].
-This is because the OS-level working directory a program, on both Windows and Unix, is the working directory of the entire process, not the individual thread, and changing it changes it for all threads.
+This is because the OS-level working directory of a program, on both Windows and Unix, is the working directory for the entire process, not the individual thread, and changing it changes it for all threads.

 You can also specify the directory for a particular command with the